Eloquentia Perfecta: Celebrating Rhetoric at USF

 Do you promote inclusive learning and teaching practices to help International multilingual students succeed academically and culturally?
 What questions do you have about using meaningful pedagogy to support linguistically and culturally diverse students at USF?
 Please join us as we think through these issues directly with international undergraduate and graduate students.

-The best of the best of USF's undergraduate students share their talents in this showcase presentation.
-The showcase includes speeches that are exceptional extemporaneous performances, and employ astute ethical and sound reasoning as well as a nuanced attention to the situation and audience.
-During this event, we will present the Joe Cotchett Speakers Area Award on Human Rights and Social Justice and the Bill Workman Speakers Award on Public Affairs.
+The best of the best of USF's undergraduate student speakers share their talents in this showcase presentation.
+This year’s showcase includes speeches that are exceptional extemporaneous performances, employing ethical reasoning and paying nuanced attention to the situation and audience.
+During this event, we will present 4 speech awards: the Joseph Cotchett Award for Human Rights and Social Justice; the William Workman Award for Public Affairs; the Freddie Wiant Award; and the Brian Vannice Award.